Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

 ### MonteCarlo RL
-The code in the file Quixo_MonteCarlo.ipynb it is possible to find a RL Agent that learns with a MonteCarlo approach.
+In the file Quixo_MonteCarlo.ipynb it is possible to find a RL Agent that learns with a MonteCarlo approach.
-The Monte Carlo method for reinforcement learning is an episodic learning algorithm that learns directly from episodes without any prior knowledge.
+The Monte Carlo method for reinforcement learning is a learning algorithm that learns directly from the environment without any prior knowledge.
 It is used for estimating the value of states.
-We implemented a random game and kept track of all the states.
+We implemented a random game and then we keep track of all the states.
 Then we evaluate them using the following expression:

-value_dict[state] = value_dict[state] + epsilon * (final_reward - svalue_dict[state]
+`value_dict[state] = value_dict[state] + epsilon * (final_reward - value_dict[state])`

-where the final_reward is the final state rating.
+where the _final_reward_ is the final state rating.
 If our player wins, he will receive a positive reward(**reinforcement**) otherwise a negative reward.
-The idea is therefore to build a dictionary of states with relative evaluation that then the the agent can follow to make dicisions.
+The idea is therefore to build a dictionary of states with relative evaluation that the agent can check to make decisions.

 - Overview of the evaluation function (_state_value()_) in terms of "reward":